SunnyM00n/Game-Boy-Cartridges/MBC3 Multicart/README.md

 | 3    | ON         | OFF           | Yes                     | Yes                            | Yes                    |
 | 4    | ON         | ON            | Yes                     | No                             | No                     |

+*Note: Mode 4 does not give function to the push button at all.*

 The "game change" method in this table describes how you advance down the "game" columns described in the table for SW3.

 ### Game and Save Data Configuration Switch (SW3)